hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="activedirectorycheckinlibrary"></a>
 # **ActiveDirectoryCheckInLibrary**
-> void ActiveDirectoryCheckInLibrary (string name, ActiveDirectoryCheckInLibraryRequest activeDirectoryCheckInLibraryRequest, string adMountPath = null)
+> void ActiveDirectoryCheckInLibrary (ActiveDirectoryCheckInLibraryRequest activeDirectoryCheckInLibraryRequest, string name, string adMountPath = "ad", TimeSpan? wrapTTL = null)

 Check service accounts in to the library.